MotoGPs Vinales Leaves Yamaha With Immediate Effect - UrduPoint

 "After the Dutch GP it was announced that Yamaha and Maverick Vinales would bring their two-year contract for 2021-2022 to an early closure at the end of the current MotoGP season," Yamaha said in a statement.

+He will be replaced for the British Grand Prix at Silverstone at the end of the month by Cal Crutchlow, the Briton announced on Twitter.

-Vinales stalled when the race restarted after a crash and had dropped to last when he pulled into the pits on the final lap.
+Vinales stalled when the Styrian GP restarted after a crash and, making a litany of complaints about technical problems, had dropped to last when he pulled into the pits on the final lap.

-Yamaha said they suspended him for the way he had treated the bike late in the race.
+Yamaha then suspended the rider, accusing him of "unexplained misuse of the bike" which could have caused significant damage to the machine.

+After his win in the opening race, Vinales struggled to match Yamaha team-mate Fabio Quartararo.
+While Vinales could only manage one second place in the next nine races, the Frenchman won four and is the runaway leader in the world championships.

 "I will always have great respect for Yamaha and wish them the very best," said Vinales on Friday.